YijiaG-Jessica/YijiaG-Jessica/README.md

   Shanghai Jiao Tong University – UM-SJTU Joint Institute

 ## Current Work
+**Zoox: Software Engineering Intern - Asset Management System**

+I am currently working at Zoox (Amazon Self-driving) as a Software Engineer Intern from May 2024 - August 2024.

+I Designed and built an end-to-end source-of-truth system from scratch for hardware-in-loop test assets with a Typer CLI front-end, FastAPI back-end, and MongoDB storage, which enabled efficient CRUD operations for internal developers.
+Finally, I productionized the service by deploying the API and database as containerized Docker images.

+**Full-Stack Research Developer - Graph Database**

 I am currently working for **<a href="https://jieliu6.github.io/">Liu Lab</a>** under Department of Computational Medicine and Bioinformatics at University of Michigan as a Graduate Student Research Assistant (GSRA).

 Working on developing the web system for knowledge graph  **<a href="https://gkb.dcmb.med.umich.edu/"> GenomicKB </a>** to accumulate human-readable knowledge about the human genome.